Yandex Cloud

 ERROR: flag --public-ip cannot be used together with --network-interface.
 Use '--network-interface' option 'nat' to get public address

 Make sure you only provide one of the three parameters in a command.
-It is enough to specify the location of a Managed Service for Kubernetes node group either in --location or --network-interface.
+It is enough to specify the location of a Managed Service for Kubernetes node group either in --location or in --network-interface.

 To grant internet access to Managed Service for Kubernetes cluster nodes, do one of the following: